-- 32330.
-The board shall consist of 11 voting members and two nonvoting members, appointed or designated as follows: - (a) The 11 voting members of the board shall consist of all of the following: - (1) The Secretary of the Natural Resources Agency, or his or her designee. - (2) The Director of Finance, or his or her designee. - (3) One member of the board or a designee who is appointed by the Contra Costa County Board of Supervisors, who is a resident of that county. - (4) One member of the board or a designee who is appointed by the Sacramento County Board of Supervisors, who is a resident of that county. - (5) One member of the board or a designee who is appointed by the San Joaquin County Board of Supervisors, who is a resident of that county. - (6) One member of the board or a designee who is appointed by the Solano County Board of Supervisors, who is a resident of that county. - (7) One member of the board or a designee who is appointed by the Yolo County Board of Supervisors, who is a resident of that county. - (8) Two public members appointed by the Governor, subject to confirmation by the Senate.

-- (9) One public member appointed by the Senate Committee on Rules. - (10) One public member appointed by the Speaker of the Assembly. - (b) The two nonvoting members shall consist of a Member of the Senate, appointed by the Senate Committee on Rules, and a Member of the Assembly, appointed by the Speaker of the Assembly.
+32330.
+The board shall consist of 11 voting members and two nonvoting members, appointed or designated as follows:

+(a) The 11 voting members of the board shall consist of all of the following:

+(1) The Secretary of the Natural Resources Agency, or his or 2 her designee.

+- (2) The Director of Finance, or his or her designee. - (3) One member of the board or a designee who is appointed by the Contra Costa County Board of Supervisors, who is a resident of that county. - (4) One member of the board or a designee who is appointed by the Sacramento County Board of Supervisors, who is a resident of that county. - (5) One member of the board or a designee who is appointed by the San Joaquin County Board of Supervisors, who is a resident of that county. - (6) One member of the board or a designee who is appointed by the Solano County Board of Supervisors, who is a resident of that county. - (7) One member of the board or a designee who is appointed by the Yolo County Board of Supervisors, who is a resident of that county. - (8) Two public members appointed by the Governor, subject to confirmation by the Senate. - (9) One public member appointed by the Senate Committee on Rules. - (10) One public member appointed by the Speaker of the Assembly. - (b) The two nonvoting members shall consist of a Member of the Senate, appointed by the Senate Committee on Rules, and a Member of the Assembly, appointed by the Speaker of the Assembly.
 The members appointed under this subdivision shall meet with the conservancy and participate in its activities to the extent that this participation is not incompatible with their positions as Members of the Legislature.
-The appointed members shall represent a district that encompasses a portion of the Delta. - (c) Ten liaison advisers who shall serve in an advisory, nonvoting capacity shall consist of all of the following: - (1) One representative of the United States Fish and Wildlife Service, designated by the United States Secretary of the Interior. - (2) One representative of the United States National Marine Fisheries Service, designated by the United States Secretary of the Interior. - (3) One representative of the United States Bureau of Reclamation, designated by the United States Secretary of the Interior. - (4) One representative of the United States Army Corps of Engineers, designated by the Commanding Officer, United States Army Corps of Engineers, South Pacific Division. - (5) A designee of the San Francisco Bay Conservation and Development Commission for coordination purposes. - (6) A designee of the State Coastal Conservancy for coordination purposes.
+The appointed members shall represent a district that encompasses a portion of the Delta. - (c) Ten liaison advisers who shall serve in an advisory, nonvoting capacity shall consist of all of the following: - (1) One representative of the United States Fish and Wildlife Service, designated by the United States Secretary of Commerce. - 37 (2) One representative of the United States National Marine 38 Fisheries Service, designated by the United States Secretary of the 39 Interior.